heatht13/equity-options-trading-bot/README.md

 * ### Market Data Feed

   * For first iteration, MD will exist within Signal Generator
+  * Building out on TD Ameritrade
-  * Need api keys from webull to build out
+  * Waiting on api keys from Webull
   * Simple Client Session websocket will do
   * Stream data to Book and Signal Generator